 The rules outlined in 199A regarding partnerships are complex, including the allocation of gain, loss, depreciation, recourse and non-recourse liabilities, contributed and distributed property and other tax attributes.
 The need for tax professionals with specialized training to understand the tax planning opportunities and pitfalls that these rules present has never been greater.
-In this in-depth program, you will work through over 100 examples and use real-world case studies to discover how you can apply key concepts to your clients’ benefit.
-You’ll acquire the knowledge and confidence you need to effectively handle and provide advice on partnership issues.
+In this in-depth program, Lloyd Born will work through over 100 examples and use real-world case studies to discover how you can apply key concepts to your clients' benefit.
+You'll acquire the knowledge and confidence you need to effectively handle and provide advice on partnership issues.

 Overview of all of Subchapter K but greater emphasis on: Section 704(b)- substantial economic effect including special allocations.
 Section 754 election- yes or no?
 Basis adjustment upon sale of a partnership interest.
 Basis adjustments upon the death of a partner.
 Basis adjustments upon distribution of property to a partner.
 Basis adjustment upon redemption of a partnership interest.
 Allocation of a basis adjustment- section 755.
 Mandatory basis adjustment rules- sections 734(d) and 743(d).
 Appreciated inventory and unrealized receivables- hot assets.
 Impact of hot assets on current and liquidating distributions.
 Impact of hot assets on sale or redemption of partnership interests.
 Contribution of property to a partnership- section 704( c ).
 Review of methods allowed re section 704( c ).
 Disguised sales.
 Reporting requirements.